 The Extent of Finance

-Lease financing can be called the complete financing option in which no down payments are required but in the case of hire purchase, the normally an amount of margin money is required to be paid upfront by the hirer.
-Therefore, we call it a partial finance like loans etc.
+Lease financing can be called the complete financing option in which no down payments are required, but in the case of hire purchase, normally, an amount of margin money is required to be paid upfront by the hirer.
+Therefore, we call it partial finance like loans, etc.

-Businessmen can opt option of lease finance or the hire purchase but they should be analyzed properly as to how much the options suits to the business requirement and situations.
+People in business can opt for lease finance or the hire purchase, but they should be appropriately analyzed as to how much the options suit the business requirement and situations.

-A Summary of Tabular Presentation of Differences between Lease and Hire Purchase
+A Summary of Tabular Presentation of Differences between Lease Financing Vs Hire Purchase

 |Points of Distinction||Leasing||Hire Purchase|